Ahold, Delhaize in $28 billion merger focused on U.S. east coast

 Delhaize shares fell 7.7 percent to 81.29 euros, while Ahold was off 3.7 percent at 18.26 euros.

-Some analysts were sceptical about aspects of the deal, including potential cost benefits.
+Some analysts were skeptical about aspects of the deal, including potential cost benefits.

 "We remain unconvinced of how much of the synergies can flow into profits and we remain particularly concerned with Ahold's ability to defend its US operational performance ahead of the deal completing," analysts at Jefferies said in a note.